BlackMaria/SholdersOfGiants/README.md

    * Also note that you will need outgoing access to port 11371 on your firewall to use the `gpg --keyserver hkp://` commands.

 # Docker image usage
 Please note this isn't ideal security, this is just for convenience to create a backup of your gpg keys.
-Please build this image yourself using a secure connection, I am not responsible for any thing that comes from the use of this repo, you are so be cautious and careful
+Please build this image yourself using a secure connection, I am not responsible for any thing that comes from the use of this repo, you are!
+So be cautious and careful

 1. Have docker installed ( www.docker.com )
-2. Create the docker container  ( either `make docker` or `docker build gpg2qr:latest . ` )
+1. Create the docker container  ( either `make docker` or `docker build gpg2qr:latest . ` )
+1. Find your secret key you want to backup `gpg -K`
+   * ( This should produce something like `sec   2048R/ABCDEFG 2016-02-21 [expires: 2018-01-06]`  use `ABCDEFG` )
+   * If you are using the long form it woudl be `0x` followed by 16 chars, rather than the default 8 chars
-3. Export your keys to a PDF in ~/.gnupg ( docker run --rm --name gpg  -it -v /dev/urandom:/dev/random -v ~/.gnupg:/root/.gnupg ${NAME}:latest gpg2qrcode.sh keyname basename-of-pdf )
+1. Export your keys to a PDF in ~/.gnupg ( docker run --rm --name gpg  -it -v /dev/urandom:/dev/random -v ~/.gnupg:/root/.gnupg gpg2qr:latest gpg2qrcode.sh ${KEYNAME} ${basename-of-pdf} )
-4. Print and and store the print out somewhere safe where only you have access
+1. Print and and store the print out somewhere safe where only you have access
     * Only pint on your own printer, not a work printer or a public printer ( there are hard drives and back ups of what was printed )